Suzaku Measurements of Hot Halo Emission at Outskirts for Two Poor Galaxy Groups: NGC 3402 and NGC 5129: Surface Brightness

+We modeled the group halo emission using an \emph{apec} thermal plasma model modified by Galactic absorption, allowing the temperatures and normalizations to vary freely and with the remaining parameters frozen at $Z = 0.2 Z_{\odot}$ (based on the measurements by \citet{eck11}) and the respective redshift of each group's central galaxy ($z = 0.0153$ for NGC~3402 and $z = 0.0230$ for NGC~5129).
+Here we have used the default abundance table for this version of \verb+Xspec+, \emph{angr} \citep{and89}.
+This group emission was added to all the background components to model the target group spectra.
+Then, both background and group FI and BI spectra were simultaneously fit, totaling four spectra for NGC 3402 and six for NGC 5129.
+There were six for NGC 5129 owing to both target group pointings and one background pointing.

-Furthermore, we considered the possibility of systematic uncertainties in the background spectral models.
-To do this, we fit all combinations of models where: $\Gamma$ = 1.41 or 1.56, the Galactic foreground \emph{apec} temperature would be one single component and allowed to vary, or frozen at two components ($kT = 0.07$ keV and $0.2$ keV), and residual NXB would be added or not considered.
-For NGC 5129, we kept the additional fixed $kT = 0.4$ keV \emph{apec} component for all models.
-The resulting models were all comparatively good fits, varying little in reduced $\chi^2$ (see Table~\ref{tab:bkgdpar}).
-The average best fit temperatures for the galactic foreground in the single \emph{apec} background models were $kT_{ave} = 0.17$ keV and $0.19$ keV, for NGC 3402 and NGC 5129, respectively.
+Furthermore, we considered the possibility of systematic uncertainties in the background spectral modeling.
+To do this, we fit all combinations of models where $\Gamma$ = 1.41 or 1.56, the Galactic foreground \emph{apec} temperature would be one single component and allowed to vary or frozen at two components ($k_BT = 0.07$ keV and $0.2$ keV), and residual NXB and SWCX lines would be included or not considered entirely.
+The $\Gamma=1.56$ variation assumes that the power-law component is due to unresolved low-mass X-ray binaries (LMXBs) within our Galaxy, whereas the two Galactic \emph{apec} components of $k_BT = 0.07$ keV and $k_BT = 0.2$ keV reference the model parameters in \citet{hump11,hump12}.
+For NGC 5129, we kept the additional fixed $k_BT = 0.4$ keV \emph{apec} component for all models.